In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 Practical Tips

-The department and seniority filters are powerful for targeted prospecting.
+The department and seniority filters are useful for targeted prospecting.
 If you sell developer tools, filter for Engineering roles at Senior level and above.
-You will get a focused list of companies that are actively scaling their engineering team with experienced hires, which means they are likely investing in better tooling.
+You’ll get a focused list of companies actively scaling their engineering team with experienced hires, which usually means they’re investing in better tooling.

 Use the description_snippet field to extract technology keywords.
 Even the short snippet often contains tool names, framework preferences, and methodology references.
-For a deeper analysis, follow up with the full job listing URL.
+For a deeper look, follow up with the full job listing URL.

 Building a Content Intelligence Strategy

-These three endpoints are most powerful when used together.
-Here is a practical workflow for a B2B sales or marketing team.
+These three endpoints work best together.
+Here’s a practical workflow for a B2B sales or marketing team.

 Step 1: Build Your Target List